 - How to Change People’s Gift-Giving Expectations of You.
 Tired of all the spending Christmas brings your way?
 Does your budget not allow you to buy gifts this year like you have in the past (or you just don’t want to spend as much)?
 Here’s how to set others’ expectations graciously.

 Special blessings to you and all those you hold dear this Thanksgiving week, for my friends in the U.S., and blessings also to those of you in other corners of the globe.
 (Did you know that 9.6 percent of our subscribers live in Great Britain?!)
-Wherever you may live, I hope you’ll find yourself gathered around the table this week for a special time of sharing food, memories, and conversation with your dearest friends, some new friends, and family!
+Wherever you may live, I hope you’ll find yourself gathered around the table for a special time of sharing food, memories, and conversation with old friends, new friends, and your family!